azzamallow/generator-angulator/README.md

 $ yo angulator
 ```

+Currently, you can generate a directive or a filter

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.